CCS Infrastructure Planning, SimCCS Improvements and Case Study

 May 19, 2020

-The primary goal of this project is to help develop the SimCCS optimization framework.
+The primary goal of this project is to help improve the SimCCS CCS infrastructure optimization framework.
 SimCCS is used to develop fossil-related infrastructure through dedicated pipelines.
 To date SimCCS has been principally applied to CO2 capture and storage (CCS) infrastructure, though the software’s pipeline routing could be applied to any pipeline product including oil and natural gas.
 This is closely aligned with Office of Fossil Energy’s mission to help the United States meet its continually growing need for secure, reasonably priced and environmentally sound fossil energy supplies.